DominikaOzorkiewicz/Hand_Things_Over/README.md

 ## Source
 This project is based on prototype "Oddam w dobre ręce" in Adobe XD prepared by Magda - graduate of [Coders Lab](https://coderslab.pl) UX course.

+The design was created for screens with 1900px width or wider.

 ## Tech

 This project uses a number of open source projects to work properly: